saviachalack5-ctrl/Shipment-Tracking-System/README.md

 Shipment Tracking System

 This project is a shipment tracking system built with React for the frontend and Node.js for the backend.
-It supports role-based access, admin-controlled user management, and shipment tracking functionality.
+It supports role-based access, admin-controlled user management, and shipment tracking.
-The system is runned locally and not hosted and is expandable.

 Project Overview:

-The application supports two roles: users and admin.
+The application supports two roles: users and one admin.

-Users can track shipments and view shipment details.
-Admins have elevated privileges that allow them to manage users and shipment data.
-Admin privileges are not hardcoded directly into the backend logic.
-Instead, the system requires an initial setup step that designates a user as an admin.
-This design ensures that admin access is controlled intentionally and cannot be gained through the frontend alone.
-Some application state is currently handled using local storage, while other parts rely on backend logic.
-The system is structured so that missing pieces can be added incrementally without rewriting the core architecture.

-Admin Setup and Access Control:

-The system supports one admin at a time.

-To create an admin:

-A user must first exist in the database.
-The make-admin script located in the backend login folder is executed.
-This script promotes the selected user to admin status.
-Only an existing admin can add new users and manage admin-level functionality.
-Access control is enforced by backend checks and by conditional rendering on the frontend.
-Admin-only components are hidden from regular users and cannot be accessed without proper authorization.

-To use the access control:

-The user must be in the admin dashboard and create other users.
+the admin can add users, and click on added users to find a check box, each one is a component of the website by unchecking each one the user selected wont be able to see that component when they log in.

-By clicking on the profile icon on the top right a side bar will show. go to Users and make a second user account, then click on the user you made and you will see a list of checkboxes which are components of the website.
+by clicking on the profile icon on the top right you can see the archived shipments and the users if you're an admin.

-You can uncheck any component and it won't show from that end user's side.
-This can be verified by logging out and logging in as the user.
+by clicking on the export buttons you can get the whole page and export it to either pdf or excel, applies to the shipments, report, and archived shipments.

+users cannot sign up independantly it is a requirement for an admin to add a user for that user to log in.

 Features: